sccn/sccn.github.io/tutorials/I/I.7_Selecting_Data_Epochs_and_Comparing.md

 **Select a subset of data epochs**

-Another function that can be useful for selecting a dataset subset is the function { {File\|pop_select.m} } called by selecting <span style="color: brown>Edit \"> Select data</span>.
+Another function that can be useful for selecting a dataset subset is the function [pop_select.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_select.m) called by selecting <span style="color: brown>Edit \"> Select data</span>.
 The example below would select data sub-epochs with the epoch time range from -500 ms to 1000 ms. It would, further, remove dataset epochs 2, 3 and 4 and remove channel 31 completely.

 ![525px](/assets/images/Pop_select.gif)